-Aviation Authorities
+Aviation Authority

 The Irish Aviation Authority was established under the Irish Aviation Authority Act 1993.

 The Minister has the power to require the authority to comply with policy decisions of a general kind made by the government.
-It may be required refrain from doing things to which the functions relate, specified in a direction or refrain from doing that, which in the opinion of the Minister is necessary or expedient in the national interest or for the purpose of enabling the State to become member of an international organization whose function relates to air navigation.
+It may be required to refrain from doing things to which the functions relate, specified in a direction or refrain from doing that, which in the opinion of the Minister, is necessary or expedient in the national interest or for the purpose of enabling the State to become a member of an international organization whose function relates to air navigation.

 The principal purposes of the Authority are to: